Dgaduin/notes/001-📓-notes/debugger_browsable.md

-# Debugger Browsable
+# DebuggerBrowsable
 #csharp #debug

-`DebuggerBrowsable` - Attribute to dictate member visability in the debug windows
+`DebuggerBrowsable` - Attribute to dictate member visibility in the debug windows

 Possible values:
 1. `DebuggerBrowsableState.Never` - not shown at all